 CyberGhost’s streaming-optimized servers deliver extremely streaming-friendly connection speeds, easily handing the HD and 4K streams.

-In addition to the usual bank-grade encryption, kill switch, and DNS leak and IPv6 leak protection, CyberGhost offers the ability to block ads and malicious websites, as well as block online tracking.
+In addition to the usual bank-grade encryption, kill switch, and DNS/IPv6 leak protection, CyberGhost offers the ability to block ads and malicious websites, as well as block online tracking.
 The provider can also force websites to serve up secure versions of their pages.

 Your privacy is well-protected thanks to the provider’s “no server logs” policy and Bitcoin subscription payment option.